ember-learn/guides-source/guides/v3.17.0/components/conditional-content.md

 {{/if}}
 ```

 This is the syntax for an `if` statement in block form.
 If the `condition` is true, Ember will render the content that is inside the block.

-Like any programming language, Ember also allows you to write `if-else` and `if-else if` statements in a template.
+Like many programming languages, Ember also allows you to write `if else` and
+`if else if` statements in a template.

 ```handlebars {data-filename="app/components/my-component.hbs"}
 {{#if condition}}